The MARS15-based FermiCORD code system for calculation of the accelerator-induced residual dose: Description of algorithm

 \subsection{Stage 1.
 Production of Radionuclides}

 During a simulation of particle transport, MARS15 has the capability to calculate an inventory of radionuclides produced within a material based on collisions of particles with nuclei of that material.
-Such inventories are saved for every material that the user specifies, up to a total of forty materials, corresponding to forty regions \cite{mars}.
-Since these inventories are summed over the entire region, this has the potential to introduce significant uncertainties for large regions, which motivated the subdivision of these regions into smaller ones.
+Such inventories are saved for every material that the user specifies, up to a total of 500 materials, corresponding to the upper limit in MARS15~\cite{mars}.
+Since these inventories are summed over the entire region corresponding to a material, this has the potential to introduce significant uncertainties for large regions, which motivated the subdivision of these regions into smaller ones.

 Even with smaller regions, however, there is some variation in nuclide production within a region.
 To estimate this distribution of nuclide production, histograms of residual dose on contact within that region were constructed.
-While MARS15's estimation of residual dose on contact is imperfect, it should at least capture the \emph{relative} levels of activation within a material.
+While MARS15's estimation of residual dose on contact is approximate, it should capture the \emph{relative} levels of activation within a material.
 The probability density of producing a radionuclide at a point within a region is assumed to be proportional to the residual dose on contact at that point.

 The problem of sampling position is difficult in general, especially for irregularly shaped regions (as are often encountered in practice).
-An ideal solution would be to construct a three-dimensional histogram of residual dose, but MARS15 does not have this capacity, and even if it were possible, it would be computationally intensive.
+An ideal solution would be to construct a three-dimensional histogram of residual dose.
+In MARS15 that is done via a set of 2D histograms for certain slices, which can be computationally intensive.
 Thus, procedures were developed for estimating the distribution from a more limited set of histograms.

-\paragraph{Sampling position in ceiling} As one application of this code, the Mu2e Target Station was studied.
+\paragraph{Sampling position in ceiling} As one application of this code, the Mu2e Target Station was studied (see Figure~\ref{mu2e}).
 Since the ceiling of this room is irregularly shaped in the horizontal directions but has the same height at all points in consideration, the ceiling was divided into triangles to account for horizontal variation, and histograms were used to estimate vertical variation in nuclide production.